 Bold Solutions for a Broken System

 Anna Gifty Opoku-Agyeman is the co-founder of the only non-profit organization addressing the pipeline and pathway problem for Black women in fields of economics, finance, and policy.
-In her upcoming book The Black Agenda, Opoku-Agyeman features Black voices across economics, education, health, climate, and technology, all speaking to the question “What’s next?” as it pertains to centering Black people in policy matters in our country.
+In her book The Black Agenda, Opoku-Agyeman features Black voices across economics, education, health, climate, and technology, all speaking to the question “What’s next?” as it pertains to centering Black people in policy matters in our country.
 As we collectively reckon with the aftermath of the pandemic, and finally begin to face the deep-rootedness of racism in this country, her work is empowering, exciting, and indispensable for the new world we’re building.

 “The Black Agenda is urgent . . .
 [A] moral calling to help us learn, reflect, and be motivated toward specific action.”— Chelsea Clinton

 Black Americans not only experienced a disproportionate burden of illness from the pandemic—their financial burden was greater, too.
 Black women were more likely to be worried about money or fired from their jobs, and Black-owned businesses were more likely to get hit by closures.
 How we rebuild from this crisis is absolutely crucial for our economic futures, says researcher, writer, and activist Anna Gifty Opoku-Agyeman.
 “If we want to achieve an inclusive economy that works for all, Black women must have visibility in all things from money to policy to economics. ” In The Black Agenda—the first book of its kind—Opoku-Agyeman brings together exclusively Black scholars and experts for a policy-oriented approach in the fight for racial justice in America.
-The book has already received early praise from the likes of New York Times bestselling authors and highly sought-after experts, such as Dr. Ibram X. Kendi, who writes, “This book will challenge what you think is possible by igniting long overdue conversations around how to enact lasting and meaningful change rooted in racial justice.”
+The book has received praise from the likes of New York Times bestselling authors and highly sought-after experts, such as Dr. Ibram X. Kendi, who writes, “This book will challenge what you think is possible by igniting long overdue conversations around how to enact lasting and meaningful change rooted in racial justice.”
 Chelsea Clinton declares, “The Black Agenda is urgent.
 It’s urgent that white people recognize that centering, listening to, and being led by the voices in this book are the start to investing in societal solutions.”

 Opoku-Agyeman co-founded The Sadie Collective, a non-profit providing Black women, students, and professionals the resources they need to succeed in the fields of qualitative sciences.
 Under her leadership, the Collective drew wide support from leaders across economics, policy, and industry, including Janet Yellen, current Secretary of the Treasury and the first female Chair of the Federal Reserve.
 Opoku-Agyeman also often speaks on the role that social justice and anti-Black racism plays in paving the way for the next generation of change-makers.
 As an alumna of the Meyerhoff Scholars Program, one of the top producers of Black scientists in the country, Opoku-Agyeman understands the experience on a deeply personal level.
 She is also the brainchild and co-founder of the #BlackBirdersWeek, a global campaign highlighting Black nature enthusiasts and scientists, and her talks within the broader science community emphasize the structural underpinnings of academic institutions and scientific disciplines.